Eight months ago, the Care Quality Commission carried an inspection of Hull University Teaching Hospitals NHS Trust.

 Sarah Smyth, Director of Quality and Clinical Governance/Executive Nurse at Hull CCG, said:

-“We’re pleased to see an improvement in children and young people’s services, A&E and surgery, as well as the staff culture, at Hull and East Yorkshire Hospitals NHS Trust (HEYHT).
+“We’re pleased to see an improvement in children and young people’s services, A&E and surgery, as well as the staff culture, at Hull University Teaching Hospitals NHS Trust (HEYHT).
 We find it encouraging that the changes being made by the teams working at HEYHT are already having a positive impact on patient care and safety.

 “We are already working with HEYHT on the areas highlighted to require improvement by the CQC and we are confident that with the right support the Trust will progress towards a ‘good’ rating in the near future.”